Olga's Flavor Factory

 Eggplant Parmesan-1-17

-Eggplant Parmesan is very versatile.
-You can choose to bread the eggplant or not, you can slice the eggplant into rounds or into strips, you can add peppers and other vegetables or not.
-With tomato sauce and cheese, it all comes together in a very tasty meal.
+What’s great about Eggplant Parmesan is its versatility.
+You can choose to bread the eggplant for a crispy, crunchy texture or skip the breading for a lighter version.
+Slice the eggplant into rounds or strips, and feel free to add in other vegetables like peppers or zucchini for extra flavor.
+With layers of tomato sauce and cheese, it all comes together in a dish that’s both comforting and delicious, no matter how you customize it.

 Ingredients: